Skip to main content

 Reviewing the Components of an Object

 • Attributes: These represent the characteristics or state of an object.
-For example, a dog object might have attributes like name, age, and breed.
+For example, a Dog object might have attributes such as name, age, and breed.

-• Methods: These are the actions or behaviors the object can perform.
-For instance, a dog object might have methods that implement barking or running behaviors.
+• Methods: These define the actions or behaviors that an object can perform.
+For instance, a Dog object might include methods such as bark() or run() to represent those behaviors.

 In the next lesson, we will explore concrete examples of classes and objects (instances).